Dietary changes in the first 3 years after breast cancer diagnosis: a prospective Chinese breast cancer cohort study

 This cohort study involved 1,462 Chinese women who were diagnosed with early-stage breast cancer and provided dietary information.
 The study was designed to compare dietary intake before and after cancer diagnosis.

-Breast cancer patients continuously and significantly increased their intake of fruits, vegetables, and nuts after their diagnosis when compared with before their diagnosis.
-The authors conclude that cancer dignosis may be a stimulus for patients to make changes to their health.
+Key Findings: Breast cancer patients continuously and significantly increased their intake of fruits, vegetables, and nuts after their diagnosis when compared with before their diagnosis.
+The authors conclude that cancer diagnosis may be a stimulus for patients to make changes to their health.
 They also note that healthcare professionals should consider this a window of opportunity to educate patients about a healthy lifestyle.